AdaCore/spark2014/lrm/source/statements.rst

    end;

-In many cases, the language rules pertaining to the Loop_Entry attribute match those pertaining to the Old attribute (see section 6.1.1), except with "Loop_Entry" substituted for "Old".
+In many cases, the language rules pertaining to the Loop_Entry attribute match those pertaining to the Old attribute (see Ada LRM 6.1.1), except with "Loop_Entry" substituted for "Old".
 These include:

 * prefix name resolution rules (including expected type definition)
 * nominal subtype definition